Back

 Reviews: Guests without cars found the bus system workable, with good connections from Tahivilla and Zahara stops.
 Getting to bus stops requires biking or hitchhiking but is manageable.

-Parking available for guests arriving by car, located on the 2800m² property
+Free on-site parking available for guests arriving by car, within the Finca's 2800m² property.

 How to get to Eco-living Finca la Palmera from the nearest transportation hubs: